A few years ago, I was yet again buying Gillette Mach3 disposable cartridges at the store and finally said, “Screw this!”.

-That lasted 2 weeks until my face became uncomfortably overrun with whiskers and I had to eradicate them.
+My beard lasted 2 weeks until my face became uncomfortably overrun with whiskers, and I had to eradicate them.
 I guess I’m just not a beard guy.
 But hey, what I did decide was to find the least expensive way to shave.

 You see, Gillette, and the other manufacturers of shaving stuff, spend big money to develop new and exciting ways to shave your face.
 In fact, Gillette spent over $750 million (!) to research and develop the Mach3 razor that I was using.
 They’re even so nice that they’ll give you a free handle so you only have to buy the cartridges!

-Well, I can tell you why they do it.
+Well, I can tell you why Gillette does it.
 They make gobs of money from it!
-Those Mach3 blades cost Gillette 9 cents to make and cost us consumers close to $3.
+Those Mach3 blades cost them 9 cents to make and cost us consumers $3.

 The safety razor, originally patented in 1847, hasn’t changed much since then.
-I use a safety razor that uses a disposable double-edge blade – one of the latest innovations in safety razors – patented in 1901.
-If you want to switch from that expensive cartridge habit to a safety razor the following is what I recommend:
+I now use a safety razor that uses a disposable double-edge blade – one of the latest innovations in safety razors – patented in 1901.
+If you want to switch from that expensive cartridge habit to a safety razor, the following tools are what I recommend:

-1. A razor like the Merkur Model 180 Long Handled Safety Razor.
+1. Razor: the Merkur Model 180 Long Handled Safety Razor.
 I use this model because I like the weight and the longer handle.
-It is about $30 new but if you’re lucky you might be able to score a free one grandpa isn’t using anymore.
-Or check Craigslist, eBay and the local antique stores for a used one.
+It’s about $30 new but if you’re lucky you might be able to score a free one that your grandpa isn’t using anymore.
+Or check Craigslist, eBay, or the local antique stores for a used one.

-2. A pack of double edge blades such as the Derby Extra Double Edge Razor Blades.
-A hundred blades will set you back $8.
+2. Double Edge Blades: the Derby Extra Double Edge Razor Blades come a hundred blades to a pack and will set you back about $8.

-3. Shave cream like Taylor of Old Bond Street or Proraso.
-Even those these are expensive I find I use much less of them compared to that goop sold in cans.
+3. Shave cream: I like Taylor of Old Bond Street or Proraso.
+Even though they are expensive, I find I use much less of them compared to the goop sold in cans.
 Only a pea size amount will easily lather your whole face.

-4. When you’re done shaving you’ll want a decent aftershave lotion.
-I love Proraso.
-You only need a little dot of this stuff for your whole face so it lasts forever – I haven’t put a dent in my 2 year old bottle.
+4. Aftershave Lotion: for when you’re done shaving you’ll want a decent lotion like Proraso.
+You only need a little dot of this stuff for your whole face so it lasts forever; I haven’t put a dent in my 2 year old bottle.

-5. Optionally, a shaving brush.
-I had my eye on the Tweezerman Shaving Brush but never bought it.
-I just lather in the palm of my hand, you don’t waste lather in the bristles of a brush then either.
+5. Shaving Brush: optional, I never bought one.
+I had my eye on the Tweezerman Shaving Brush but I just lather in the palm of my hand, that way you don’t waste lather in the bristles of a brush.